dsvill06/homecook-dev-challenge/README.md

 ### Additional Requirements (Bonus)
 - [ ] Sort kitchens by *name*, *id* and/or *status*
 - [ ] Allow **select all** to delete all kitchens at once
+- [ ] Use react router to navigate to a different view
 - [ ] Make web app mobile-responsive
+- [ ] Describe any future possible improvements you would implement

 ## Getting Started